Ucha Sosiashvili: Recent years

 Sosiashvili spent most of the 2022 season at Sioni.
 As the team was trying to climb out of the relegation zone, he left the club in November, with three games of the regular season still to play.

 The next year, he briefly moved to Shukura who endured a turbulent and dismal season under four different managers before being demoted and dissolved.
 Since 2023, Sosiashvili has been working in lower leagues, dismissing the opinion that a top-flight winning coach should not train small clubs.

 In 2024, Sosiashvili took over the municipal Regionuli Liga club Samtskhe.
 His team finished on equal points for a play-off spot but failed to complete its first promotion push due to league tie-breaker rules.
-A year later, Samtskhe reached the halfway stage as the only team across five divisions with a perfect form, at the same time knocking out three cup opponents, including two Liga 3 sides.
+A year later, Samtskhe were the only team across five divisions with a perfect form, at the same time knocking out three cup opponents, including two Liga 3 sides.
+Following this season, they achieved their first ever promotion to a higher league.

+On 15 January 2026, Liga 2 side Sioni announced the return of Sosiashvili to the club after a three-year pause.